Updated January 2026 · Official German Tax Rates · Free

 Do I pay solidarity surcharge (Soli) in Germany 2026?

 Most likely not.
-Since 2021, Soli was abolished for ~90% of employees.
-In 2026 only those paying more than 20,350 Euro annual income tax still pay it — typically earners above ~100,000 Euro gross/year.
+Soli was abolished for ~90% of employees in 2021.
+In 2026, only those paying more than 20,350 Euro annual income tax still pay it — typically earners above ~100,000 Euro gross/year in Tax Class 1.